juanma-wp/enterprise-block-editor/Module 2: Building with Blocks/04 Block Variations.md

 });
 ```

-In this example:

-- The `name` uniquely identifies the variation as 'themeslug/spacer'.
-- The `title` provides a user-friendly label: "Theme Name: Spacer".
-- The `attributes` property sets the `height` attribute to '180px', ensuring all instances of this variation have a fixed height.
-- The `isActive` function checks if the `height` attribute is set to '180px' and marks this variation as active only if this condition is true.

 ## Managing Reusable Configurations

 Reusable configurations streamline the development process by allowing developers to define and register block variations that can be used across multiple projects.
 This improves consistency and reduces redundancy.

-For example, too further optimize block variations, developers can create reusable functions for registering variations dynamically:
+For example, developers can create reusable functions for registering variations dynamically:

 ```javascript
 const sharedAttributes = {